kasbuunk/transmit/README.md

 nats sub -s "nats://localhost:4222" "MYSUBJECT.details"
 ```

+### Go client

+Please refer to the `client/go/client_test.go` file for a simple, correct test how to interact with the Transmit program.

+### Other languages

+The `proto/transmit.proto` file contains the necessary types and gRPC definitions in order to generate the protobuf and gRPC client code for most popular programming languages.

+## Design

+The program applies careful separation of concerns.
+It is designed in the first place to be agnostic to its deployment environment.

+The application has a set of loosely-coupled components.
+Each is defined by a trait in the `contract` module, such that components are properly unit-tested.
+The compose to a suitable set of adapters be implemented across an array of deployment environments.

+- Scheduler
+- Repository
+- Transmitter
+- Transport
+- Config

+### Scheduler

+The scheduler is the core in the program that defines the domain behaviour.
+It is responsible to determine what messages ought to be transmitted, when to do so and negotiates state retrieval and management of the scheduled transmissions with the repository.

+Supported `Schedule` variants:

+- `Delayed`: schedule transmission at a given time.
+- `Interval`: schedule transmission, starting at a given time and then repeated with a given interval duration.
+- `Cron`: schedule transmission, starting after a given time and then repeated with a given cron schedule.

+### Repository

+The repository is responsible for executing the state updates as commanded by the scheduler.

+Supported adapters:

+- In-memory: a simple repository that runs in-memory and drops all state when it exits.
+- [Postgres](https://www.postgresql.org): a production-ready adapter that manages state by means of a given Postgres database connection.

+### Transmitter

+For each `Message` variant, a transmission adapter is implemented to broker transmission.
+The transmitter is responsible to send the messages and report if transmission was successful, such that the scheduler can remain agnostic of the implementation details.

+Supported adapters:

+- [Nats](https://nats.io): a Cloud-Native event bus.

+### Transport

+The transport adapter is responsible for incoming message parsing and brokerage between outside invokers and the domain core, i.e. the Scheduler.

+Supported transports:

+- [gRPC](https://grpc.io): transmissions can be scheduled via its gRPC interface.
+This provides type-safe language interoperabile communication over a network.

+### Config

+The `config` module provides an algebraic data structure that fully models the valid state of the system at startup.
+As such, the program will only start running if configured precisely with:

+- Exactly one transport adapter.
+- Exactly one repository adapter.
+- Exactly one transmission adapter per `Message` variant.
+- Several other self-explanatory configuration fields.

 ## Contributing

 Any feedback and help with development is greatly appreciated.
 Please feel free to open issues or pull requests for feature requests, bug reports, installation issues or any other questions you may have.